jjegg01/fips/README.md

 Why "fearless"?
 ---------------
 To exploit the full capabilities of modern hardware you usually need to try and parallelize computation-heavy applications (such as particle simulations).
 However, parallel programming is notoriously hard to get right and often introduces subtle bugs in the form of race conditions into your program.
-The situation is particularly bad when it comes to a special class of race conditions called *data races*.
+The situation is particularly bad when it comes to a special class of race conditions called *data races*[^2].
 In (Safe) Rust, great care was taken to design the language in such a way that these errors cannot ever occur, thus allowing you to create parallel programs without fear of running into them.
 This "fearless concurrency" was a major inspiration for the creation of FIPS and as such we pay it homage in the name of the software.

+[^2]: We use the same semantics as Rust here, i.e., a data race happens when two or more threads try to access the same memory location with one of the threads writing and without any synchronization in place.
+Check out the [corresponding section in the Rustonomicon](https://doc.rust-lang.org/nomicon/races.html) for more details.

 What about version 0.1 and 0.2?
 -------------------------------